hkbuttar/matchstate/market/README.md

 strength evolution vs. a naive fixed-rate rescaling of the market's prior) closes most, but not all, of the gap that existed before kickoff.
-With only 95 test matches, a 0.6% gap is small enough that it's plausibly within noise -- Step 10's bootstrap confidence intervals will assess this properly rather than reading a point estimate as definitive.
+With only 95 test matches, a 0.6% gap is small enough that it's plausibly within noise -- `backtest/`'s bootstrap confidence intervals assess this properly rather than reading a point estimate as definitive.

 | Phase | Market+naive | Static | Bayesian | GBM |